noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 14/4/2021 All night long I was threated by people that I've known in my life.
 I cannot sleep because of torture.
 My life was destroyed by people that I was thinking that were my friends.
 Nobility have destroyed friendship and my love.
 My work.
 My house.
 My pets.
 And now they speak about to return together as if nothing has happened.
 They want that I put in jail my friends.
 For money and sadistic game, also my parents are guilty.

 - 14/4/2021 **Aurora** speak about Mafia, she is an engineering that work for Francesca.
 In Genoa she says that my father had worked with the father of Francesca, a man who has died.
-And this is strange. **Aurora** say that for the administration of the B side market, the black market, she has preferred a family from Naples, connected with **Camorra**.
-And because I'm the son of Mauro, I'm the victim.
-This is why people from Sicily in my life have beat me and treat me.
-I don't know if this is true or it is all a sadistic game from nobles.
-A game of suicide, like was the one for Cristian, a good man that have lost his life for those horrible game.
-People that are chosen to change black market influences. *But the real influences is always the same, nobles.*
+And this is strange.

 - 15/4/2021 **Francesca** and **Andreu** stalk to me for all the day.
 Those idiots have mounted an enormous theater where people think that the victim is me but all of them are exploited under electronic magnetic weapons to obtain neural data and control above them.
 They are all human guinea pigs.
 Those idiots think that people couldn't read what I'm writing about.
 Those idiots will be shot by a military court.